alfiedunnhtml/brief-maker/requirements/frontend_instructions.md

 - We will use Next.js, Shadcn, Supabase, Clerk
 - Create a button that users can click to generate a new brief, calling the OpenAI API to generate the brief.
-- Have a nice UI & loading animation when the brief is being generated.
+- Have a nice UI & loading animation when the brief is being generated. ✅
-- Display all the briefs ever generated in a grid.
+- Display all the briefs ever generated in a grid. ✅
-- Assign 2 catagory tags to each brief, one for the industry and one for the estimated difficulty.
+- Assign 2 catagory tags to each brief, one for the industry and one for the estimated difficulty. ✅
-- Allow users to click on a brief to view it.
+- Allow users to click on a brief to view it. ✅
-- Allow users to like a brief, add it to a favorites list, and view their favorites list.
+- Allow users to like a brief, add it to a favorites list, and view their favorites list. ✅
+- Allow users to select whether they want to generate a brief for a whole website or just a specific page.
+- If the user selects a whole website, generate a brief for a whole website.
+If the user selects a landing page, generate a brief for the specific page.
+- If the user selects a whole website, let them select how many pages they want the website to have.

+## pro

+- More detailed briefs
+- Larger brief database
+-

 # Relevant documentation